BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 [COLD]=no rig/no heat.
 [HOT]=L2 on, move with purpose.
 Do in order; don't start a step until the prior one PASSES.
 (Full standalone copy: FIRST_FUSION_STEPS.md.)

-START STATE (true as of 2026-08-21 eve): coexistence proven; save-order fix known; one clean verified capture (1.1M pts, room-sized); Open3D installed+verified on Jetson; bridge (matcher+ baker) proven cold on the OLD dense cloud.
+START STATE (true as of 2026-08-21 eve, post-inventory): coexistence proven; save-order fix known;
+one clean verified capture (1.1M pts, room-sized); Open3D installed+verified on Jetson; bridge (matcher+baker) proven cold on the OLD dense cloud.
+INVENTORY RESULT: the texturing ENGINE per_shot_texture.py is FOUND + SECURED — recovered VERBATIM from transcript 2026-08-20-16-31-39 (the three multi-view fns compose_world_to_cam/face_normals/best_image_per_face that the B1 bug had dropped), and VERIFIED to reproduce sampleB_render.png EXACTLY (99% coverage / 450,304 tris / mean 0.63 on the real sampleB db).
+It now lives in THREE places: ~/Desktop/per_shot_texture.py (10,492 B), rig-files repo, and pasteable.
+Ground-truth source of record = that transcript. inspect_pcd.py (on Jetson) is the C1 coherence checker (own PCD reader, matplotlib only, no Open3D;
+auto-verdict vs the RTAB 13m collapse signature). analyze_l2_imu.py (on Jetson) = divergence diagnostic.

 ### PHASE A — COLD PREP (ready everything before any heat)
-- A1 [COLD] Tools to Jetson (download-on-Jetson + mv): pointlio_pose_matcher.py,
-  pointlio_to_texture.py, per_shot_texture.py.
+- A1 [COLD] Place the TWO bridge scripts next to the engine on the Jetson (engine per_shot_texture.py is ALREADY on ~/Desktop — verified).
+Put pointlio_pose_matcher.py + pointlio_to_texture.py in the SAME folder as per_shot_texture.py (Piece 3 imports per_shot_texture, so co-locate them).
   DONE: both --selftest print ALL PASS.
 - A2 [COLD] `python3 -m venv ~/tex_env`; in it `pip install open3d rosbags opencv-python numpy`.
   DONE: import of all four prints ok.
 (Isolates numpy from system ROS2 — the clash guard.)
 - A3 [COLD] Confirm per_shot_texture's hardcoded R_L2C/T_L2C == ~/Desktop/extrinsic_20260816.yaml.